isaaclhk/Projects/Quarto docs/breast_cancer_knn.md

 ## Exploratory Data Analysis

 We begin by importing relevant libraries and loading the dataset before describing and visualizing the data.
+This is done using R.

 <details open>
 <summary>Code</summary>